Sign Up for a Free Account

 • By utilizing a systematic approach to diagnose back pain in the pediatric population, the most common causative factors for back pain can be found and include the following: structural deformities, trauma, inflammatory diseases, malignancy, or infection.

 • History and physical examination are imperative in guiding the correct diagnosis of back pain.
-Diagnostic modalities include x-rays, SPECT, and MRI scans, all of which can help investigators further pinpoint the diagnosis.
+Diagnostic modalities include x-rays, SPECT, MRI scans, and NCS/EMG, all of which can help investigators further pinpoint the diagnosis.

 • Back pain in children presents in a bimodal age distribution, which correlates with prepubertal and pubertal growth spurts.